alexisflesch/mathquest/app/plan.md

 - No references to legacy types (`FilteredQuestion`, `LiveQuestionPayload`, etc.) remain
 - All TypeScript errors related to question types are resolved
 - All changes and test/validation steps are documented in `plan.md` and `log.md`
-- [ ] Add/Update Zod validation if any data is passed to the modal
+- [x] Add/Update Zod validation if any data is passed to the modal
 - [ ] Add test/validation steps

+## 2025-07-08 - Modal Modernization (Teacher Delete Activity)

+- [x] Style all teacher/confirmation modals using dialogs.css

+## 2025-07-07 - Student Join Modal: Deferred Tournament Expiry Handling

+- [x] Investigated backend join logic: confirmed it returns `Tournament no longer available` if `differedAvailableTo` is in the past
+- [x] Audited `/frontend/src/app/student/join/page.tsx` and found it did not surface this error to the user
+- [x] Updated join logic to detect this backend error and show a clear modal: "Ce tournoi différé n'est plus disponible."
+- [x] Modal now distinguishes between: code not found, deferred available, and deferred expired
+- [x] Validated no TypeScript errors after patch
+- [x] Updated plan.md and log.md with all actions and findings
 ## Tournament Rejoin Stuck Bug

 ### Phase 1: Diagnose and Document